ef-labs/vertx-jersey/README.md

 Use #1 if you don't have anything else to do at application start.
 Use #2 if you need to deploy other modules at start.

 #### Dependency Injection
 The JerseyModule requires dependency injection.
-An HK2 binder `com.englishtown.vertx.hk2.BootstrapBinder` is provided for use with the vertx-mod-hk2 module.
+Guice and HK2 binders are provided:

+* `com.englishtown.vertx.guice.BootstrapBinder`
+* `com.englishtown.vertx.hk2.BootstrapBinder`

+See the examples directory for working hk2 and guice samples.

+##### vertx-mod-guice
+If using vertx-mod-guice, ensure you have configured the GuiceVerticleFactory in langs.properties:
+`java=com.englishtown~vertx-mod-guice~1.3.0-final:com.englishtown.vertx.guice.GuiceVerticleFactory`

+Or by setting a system property:
+`-Dvertx.langs.java=com.englishtown~vertx-mod-guice~1.3.0-final:com.englishtown.vertx.guice.GuiceVerticleFactory`

+__Note: The Guice Multibindings extension is required.__

+##### vertx-mod-hk2
-If using HK2, ensure you have configured the HK2VerticleFactory in langs.properties:
+If using vertx-mod-hk2, ensure you have configured the HK2VerticleFactory in langs.properties:
 `java=com.englishtown~vertx-mod-hk2~1.7.0:com.englishtown.vertx.hk2.HK2VerticleFactory`

 Or by setting a system property: